Testing HypothesesIn Exercises 13–24, assume that a simple random... | Channels for Pearson+

 1

 Step 1: Define the null hypothesis (H₀) and the alternative hypothesis (H₁).
-The null hypothesis is H₀: μ = 60 (the population mean is equal to 60 seconds).
-The alternative hypothesis is H₁: μ ≠ 60 (the population mean is not equal to 60 seconds).
-This is a two-tailed test.
+The null hypothesis is H₀: μ = 0 (the mean weight loss is 0), and the alternative hypothesis is H₁: μ > 0 (the mean weight loss is greater than 0).
+This is a one-tailed test since the claim is about the mean being greater than 0.

-Step 3: Compute the test statistic using the t-test formula for a single sample: t = (x̄ - μ) / (s / sqrt(n)), where μ is the hypothesized population mean (60 seconds), x̄ is the sample mean, s is the sample standard deviation, and n is the sample size.
+Step 2: Identify the test statistic formula.
+Since the population standard deviation is unknown and the sample size is relatively small (n = 40), use the t-test statistic formula: t = (x̄ - μ₀) / (s / √n), where x̄ is the sample mean, μ₀ is the hypothesized population mean, s is the sample standard deviation, and n is the sample size.

-Step 4: Determine the critical value(s) or the P-value.
-For the critical value method, use a t-distribution table with degrees of freedom (df = n - 1) and a significance level of 0.05 for a two-tailed test.
-For the P-value method, use the calculated t-value and a t-distribution table or statistical software to find the P-value.
+Step 3: Calculate the degrees of freedom (df) for the t-distribution.
+The degrees of freedom are given by df = n - 1.
+In this case, df = 40 - 1 = 39.

-Step 5: Compare the test statistic to the critical value(s) or compare the P-value to the significance level (α = 0.05).
-If the test statistic falls outside the critical value range or if the P-value is less than 0.05, reject the null hypothesis.
-Otherwise, fail to reject the null hypothesis.
-State the conclusion in the context of the problem: whether students are reasonably good at estimating one minute.
+Step 4: Determine the critical value or P-value.
+Using a significance level of α = 0.01 and df = 39, find the critical t-value from a t-distribution table or calculate the P-value corresponding to the test statistic.
+For a one-tailed test, compare the test statistic to the critical value or compare the P-value to α to decide whether to reject H₀.

 Verified video answer for a similar problem: